Rational torsion on hyperelliptic jacobian varieties: Torsion divisors at infinity

 There exists a natural embedding of the curve $C$ into its Jacobian $J$ that maps a point $P$ to the divisor class $[P - D]$, where $D$ is a fixed divisor of degree $1$.
 This map restricts to $C(k)\xhookrightarrow{} J(k)$ if $D$ is a $k$-rational divisor.
 In particular, if there exists a point $P_0 \in C(k)$, one can choose $D$ to be the rational divisor $P_0$.

 The {\em divisor at infinity} on $C$ is the divisor $D_{\infty}=\infty_+-\infty_-$.
 It defines a point in $J(k)$.
 We say that $D_{\infty}$ is {\em torsion} of order $N$ if its class in $J$ has order $N$.
-The following result is due to Adams and Razar, see \cite[Theorem 5.1]{Adams}. \begin{Proposition} Let $C$ be a hyperelliptic curve described as above.
-The divisor $D_{\infty}$ is torsion if and only if the continued fraction of $y$ is periodic.
+The following result can be found in \cite[Theorem 5.1]{Adams} when $g=1$, and \cite[\S 4 and \S 5]{Poortentran} when $g>1$. \begin{Proposition} Let $C$ be a hyperelliptic curve described as above.
+The divisor $D_{\infty}$ is torsion if and only if the continued fraction of $\sqrt{f(x)}$ is periodic.